1. What is docetaxel?

 You’ll also have some anti-sickness tablets to take home.

-If nausea and vomiting are affecting you, let someone in your treatment team know.
+If nausea and vomiting are affecting you, let your treatment team know.

-Contact your hospital if you have severe vomiting and cannot drink any fluids without vomiting, even if it happens at the weekend or during the night.
+Contact your treatment team or the 24-hour helpline number if you have severe vomiting and cannot drink any fluids without vomiting, even if it happens at the weekend or during the night.

 Fluid retention

-You may develop a build-up of fluid in the body (oedema), which can take a few weeks to go away.
+You may develop a build-up of fluid in the body (oedema).
 This can appear as swollen ankles and legs and feeling short of breath.
+It can take a few weeks to go away.

 You’ll be given steroid drugs to prevent an allergic reaction to docetaxel, which will also help reduce the chance of fluid building up.